hatayama/uMCP/Packages/src/README.md

 3. Open Package Manager window and select OpenUPM in the My Registries section. uLoopMCP will be displayed.

-## Custom Tool Development
+## Project-Specific Tool Development

-> [!TIP]
-> **Project-Specific Tool Development**
->
-> uLoopMCP enables efficient development of project-specific MCP tools without requiring changes to the core package.
+uLoopMCP enables efficient development of project-specific MCP tools without requiring changes to the core package.
-> The type-safe design allows for reliable custom tool implementation in minimal time.
+The type-safe design allows for reliable custom tool implementation in minimal time.

 <details>
-<summary>Implementation Guide</summary>
+<summary>View Implementation Guide</summary>

 You can easily add project-specific tools without modifying the core package.